rewiringamerica/embed.rewiringamerica.org/README.md

 If you find an inaccuracy in **incentive information**, please see our [incentive API repo](https://github.com/rewiringamerica/api.rewiringamerica.org) for what to do.

-If you find a visual, behavioral, or accessibility bug in the _new_ calculator frontend (that is, the one that looks like [this](https://homes.rewiringamerica.org/calculator)), please file an issue in this repo.
-(The old frontend is soon to be deprecated, so there's no need to file issues for it.)
+If you find a visual, behavioral, or accessibility bug in the widgets, please file an issue in this repo.

-If you have a feature request for the new frontend, please file it as an issue.
+If you have a feature request for the widgets, please file it as an issue.
 We can't make promises of when or if we'll get to it, but we are interested to hear what people want from this project.

 We aren't ruling out accepting external code contributions, but we'd like to discuss it before you put too much work into a PR.
 The best place to have that discussion is in an issue on this repo, but you can also email us at `api@rewiringamerica.org`.